MoinJulian/CatDat/DEPLOYMENT.md

 Follow these steps to deploy to production:

-1. Push directly to `main` or merge a pull request.
+1. **Preview Deployment.** On [GitHub's actions page](https://github.com/ScriptRaccoon/CatDat/actions), manually trigger the preview pipeline [preview-deploy.yaml](.github/workflows/preview-deploy.yaml).

-This triggers the pipeline [preview-deploy.yaml](.github/workflows/preview-deploy.yaml).
-It updates the remote preview database via `pnpm db:update`, builds the application, and creates a [deployment preview](https://docs.netlify.com/deploy/deploy-types/deploy-previews/) on Netlify.
+It updates the remote preview database (`catdat-preview`) via `pnpm db:update`, builds the application, and creates a [deployment preview](https://docs.netlify.com/deploy/deploy-types/deploy-previews/) on Netlify.
 The production database and application remain unchanged in this step.

-2. If the deployment preview looks correct, promote it to production in [Netlify's Deploys UI](https://app.netlify.com/projects/catdat/deploys).
+2. **Promote to Production.** If the deployment preview looks correct, promote it to production in [Netlify's Deploys UI](https://app.netlify.com/projects/catdat/deploys).

 The updated application goes live and uses the preview database.

-3. On [GitHub's actions page](https://github.com/ScriptRaccoon/CatDat/actions), manually trigger the pipeline [deploy.yaml](.github/workflows/deploy.yaml).
+3. **Production Deployment.** On [GitHub's actions page](https://github.com/ScriptRaccoon/CatDat/actions), manually trigger the pipeline [deploy.yaml](.github/workflows/deploy.yaml).

-This pipeline updates the remote production database via `pnpm db:update` (hence, consolidates it with the preview database) builds the application, and deploys it on Netlify.
+This pipeline updates the remote production database (`catdat`) via `pnpm db:update` (hence, consolidates it with the preview database `catdat-preview`), builds the application, and deploys it on Netlify.
 The previous deployment preview is no longer live.

 ## Backups